 Great Pacific War:

-Great Pacific War is a sequel to our old Third Reich game, and a complete game in its own right.
+Great Pacific War is a sequel to our old, long out-of-print Third Reich game, and a complete game in its own right.
 You can play the two games together for a massive re-creation of World War II, but each of them also plays just fine on its own.

 Great Pacific War tells the story of World War II in the Pacific and Asia, with three full-sized maps stretching from Hawai’i to Ceylon, and from Australia to Siberia at a scale of 60 miles across each hexagon.
 The United States, assisted by Great Britain, Australia, the Netherlands, China (Communist and Nationalist) and eventually the Soviet Union, faces the Japanese Empire.
 It’s a fairly intense game, modeling interwoven military, political and economic factors.